Bearer/bearer/docs/contributing/index.md

 All contributions and interactions with the community must adhere to our [contributor code of conduct]({{meta.sourcePath}}/blob/main/CODE_OF_CONDUCT.md).

+### CLA (Contributor License Agreement)

+A Contributor License Agreement (CLA) is a legal document that outlines the terms and conditions under which a contributor submits their work, such as code, documentation, or other materials, to a project.

+Before submitting any Pull Request, please take a look at our [CLA document](/cla.pdf), fill it out and send it to [research@cycode.com](mailto:research@cycode.com).
+After that, you are good to go.

 ## Best practices

 Here are some tips to get you started: